maths/moodle-qtype_stack/doc/en/Developer/Development_history.md

 1. Expose functionality of `printf` to better control the display of integers and floats.
 2. Expand the "units" answer test to allow authors to use other numerical answer tests.
+3. Add a mechanism to allow spaces in inputs.
+Trial functionality, which might change.

 ## Version 3.5